0 In Notes From Elizabeth

 Aware that this was a rare gift — to be so close and intimate — I silently communicated my gratitude and praise to the bird.

-And then what emerged in this silent communication was a new understanding of romance and intimacy.
+And then, in this silent communication, a new understanding of romance and intimacy emerged.
 There was such depth and simplicity in being present with this magical being.
 There was no doing involved.
-Simply being.
-Being with, being receptive of the creature’s beauty, being in admiration and love.
+Simply being and being with, being receptive to the creature’s beauty, being in admiration and love.

 You Might Also Like